Our commitment to customers during COVID-19

 Q. What happens when an individual signs in with work or school credentials?

 A. If the individual is licensed for Teams, they will be logged into the product.
 If the individual is not licensed for Teams, they will be logged into the product and automatically receive a free license of Teams that is valid through January 2021.
-This includes video meetings for up to 250 participants and Live Events for up to 10,000, recording and screen sharing, along with chat and collaboration.
+This includes video meetings and webinars for up to 250 participants and Live Events for up to 10,000, recording and screen sharing, along with chat and collaboration.
 Details for IT.

 Q. What does the freemium version of Teams include?